akhealth/EIS-Modernization/technical-prototyping.md

 ## Prototyping infrastructure

 Through the process of standing up an initial technical prototype for the first product increment, we worked through a variety of initial challenges.
 Having done so, we are now positioned to more easily and quickly prove out technical questions.
-We can not take advantage of...
+We can now take advantage of...

-- **Security plans** - Agreement with Security teams about the applicable security families (should connect to documentation of that agreement)
+- **Security plans** - Agreement with state security teams about the applicable security requirements (should connect to documentation of that agreement)
 - **Tailored IT standards** - (Is this similar to the security plans above; should connect to documentation)
 - **[Agile and HCD practice](https://github.com/AlaskaDHSS/EIS-Modernization/blob/master/how-we-work.md)** - DHSS has embraced agile and human-centered design practices, works in product increments and sprints, and continuously seeks improvement.
 - **Test data** - Test data has been aligned across MCI, EIS, ARIES for UAT and dev environments.
 A process for adding new test data has been established (links to documentation)
-- **VSTS & Veracode** - DHSS uses VSTS for version control, repositories, teams, git, security scans, etc. (link to docs)
+- **VSTS** - DHSS uses VSTS for version control, teams, git, security scans, etc. More information can be found [in the DevSecOps repo](https://github.com/AlaskaDHSS/DevSecOpsMvp/tree/master/vsts).
 - **GitHub** - While we work in VSTS, we sync our code with GitHub as part of our deployment cycle to ensure our open source software is visible and accessible.
-- **BizTalk** - BizTalk API now available on the internet to call data from MCI, AREIS, EIS (Link to swagger docs)
+- **Service Proxy** - BizTalk ESB can be used to manage access to MCI, AREIS, EIS (Link to swagger docs)
 - **Cloud/PaaS/Azure** - DHSS has adopted Azure and will be using this PaaS moving forward.
-Access matters have been established (link to documentation)
+More information on access can be found [in the DevSecOps repo](https://github.com/AlaskaDHSS/DevSecOpsMvp/blob/master/Azure.md).
-- **CI/CD pipeline** - Continuous Integration / Continuous Deployment mechanism are now in place.
-It is not completely automated, some manual clicks are still required. (link to documentation)
+- **CI/CD pipeline** - Continuous Integration / Continuous Deployment mechanism are now in place and documented [in the DevSecOps repo](https://github.com/AlaskaDHSS/DevSecOpsMvp/blob/master/vsts/GitBranchingStrategy.md).

 ## [IN PROGRESS] People & skills